codeproducer198/fzk-mde-garmin/README.md

 Branch fenix
 ------------

-**This branch "fenix" is optimized for Garmin Fenix 6 pro's and based on the great work of [Cryptomilks FZK pull request](https://github.com/cryptomilk/fzk-mde-garmin).**
+**This branch _fenix_ is optimized for Garmin Fenix 6 pro's and based on the great work of [Cryptomilks FZK pull request](https://github.com/cryptomilk/fzk-mde-garmin).**

 General
 -------